-- All information will be recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L)). - All children involved (victim and alleged perpetrator) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local safeguarding partners where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
+- All information will be recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form appendix L) - All children involved (victim/s and alleged perpetrator/s) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local multi-agency safeguarding partner arrangements where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
 This will be handled sensitively, the reasons explained to the victim and appropriate support made available - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk)

-Victims, perpetrators and any other children affected by child on child abuse will be supported in the following ways:
+Victims, perpetrators and any other children affected by child-on-child abuse will be supported in the following ways:

-- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help assessment, children's social care and other agencies will support where appropriate
+- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required which will be reviewed and adapted where necessary - Early help assessment, children's social care and other agencies will support where appropriate